heikkilevanto/beertracker/manual.md

 * How many drinks
 * How much money
 * Highest blood alc for the day
 * Locations where I have been that day, in reverse order.
+Some are abbreviated, like "Øb" for Ølbaren and "H" for Home.

 Consecutive days with no drinks are compressed in one line like "...
 (3 days)..."